mdemichele/c_algorithms_and_data_structures/sorting_algorithms/merge_sort/merge_sort.md

 ## Time Complexity
 The running time of Merge sort is O(n log n).
 I will explain this in greater detail soon.

+## Instructions to run on local machine
+To run the program, simply clone the git repository onto your local machine.
+Navigate to the merge_sort directory.
+Compile the code with:

+`gcc merge_sort.c`

+Then, to run the compiled file, use the command:

+`./a.out`

+You will see one test demonstrating the algorithm's usage.

 ## Resources
 ["Merge Sort" - Wikipedia](https://en.wikipedia.org/wiki/Merge_sort)